Needlestick Protocol

 At HUP and the VA

-- Go directly to HUP’s Occupational Medicine Division.
+- Go directly to HUP’s or the VA’s Occupational Medicine Division.

-- If it is closed, report to the HUP Emergency Department.
+- If the site closed at either location, report immediately to the HUP or VA Emergency Department.

 - Identify yourself as a medical student who has just sustained an exposure.